Resource Library¶

 mask_attribute: tok_mask

-Because we use a CRF as the output layer for EmbeddedRecurrentCRF, our output are the NER labels.
-Therefore, must also set reduce_outcomes = none to pass the CRF output through unaltered.
+Because we use a CRF as the output layer for EmbeddedRecurrentCRF, our

-In the recurrent_crf_net_settings section, we override the mask_attribute, which tells recurrent CRF to use the tok_mask attribute when masking the label output.
+which tells recurrent CRF to use the tok_mask

-Prediction (Token)#
+Prediction (Token)¶

 The section is the same, but we instead use the sequence base version (SequencePredictionMapper) where the token stream is used as that sequence.